abiel-lozano/Study-Bot/Documentation/studyBot.md

 The `stream` parameter is set as True to play the audio as it is being generated, instead of waiting for the entire text to be converted to begin audio playback.
 The audio is streamed to the `streamAnswer()` function, which plays the audio using the `pydub` library.

->Note: There is a function in the **Elevenlabs** library audio streaming, however, we use our own since the library's function requires the use of **mpv**, a command line media player.
+>Note: There is a function in the **Elevenlabs** library audio streaming, however, a different one is needed since the library's function requires the use of **mpv**, a command line media player.
 While it might be the better option for using this API through Python, it is not ideal for our specific use case, since we want non-technical users to be able to use the program without installing *too many* additional dependencies.

 ```python
 def streamAnswer(audioStream: Iterator[bytes]) -> bytes: